Colleges and Schools

 Director of Graduate Studies: Thomas Colbert, B.A., Arch., Princeton University; Dipl.
 Arch., Cambridge University

-From the design of furniture and small buildings to cities, design exerts a lasting influence on the way we live.
-The way we interact with our world is at the heart of design, and design is consequential to our daily lives.
-The study of architecture and industrial design at the University of Houston is focused on design as the fundamental, essential activity of our discipline.
+From the design of furniture and small buildings to cities, architecture exerts a lasting influence on the way we live.
+The way we interact with our world is at the heart of architectural design, and design is consequential to our daily lives.
+The study of architecture at the University of Houston is focused on design as the fundamental, essential activity of our discipline.

 As a public college of architecture located in a major U.S. urban setting, we are able to take advantage of the numerous cultural, professional and industrial resources of the fourth largest American city.
 With its unique form and vitality, Houston provides an exceptional laboratory for exploring problems and potentials of contemporary society.